pkienzle/pyplay/count_by_roi/README.rst

 .. image:: time_limited.png
     :alt: Plot of observed count rates when time is the cutoff
     :align: left

+Where things get tricky is when the count rate is such that cutoff counts is approximately equal to the cutoff time so sometimes the time is reached and sometimes the counts are reached.
+This leads to the double peak in the next figure for time-and-count limited measurements.
+It is very reproducible, and is not an artifact of binning or the size of n.

 .. image:: time_or_count_limited.png
     :alt: Plot of observed count rates for matched counts and time